milena-cmd/Sentiment-Recommendation-System-using-BERT-and-RNN-LSTM/README.md

-# Hybrid Recommendation System using BERT and RNN-LSTM
+# Sentiment Recommendation System using BERT and RNN-LSTM

 This repository implements a recommendation system for the e-learning domain by leveraging sentiment analysis through two approaches:
 - **BERT-based model**